We are always on the lookout for a new, unique solution for you. Standard is not a benchmark for us. Each order is a new challenge – one of a kind.

 The achievable mixing quality increases with increasing disintegration of the individual components.

-Spreading of one or several components within another component, with the components differing in at least one property (colour, chemical composition, particle shape, particle size, ...)
+Spreading of one or several components within another component, with all components differing in at least one property (colour, chemical composition, particle shape, particle size, ...)

-Distributive mixing means the distribution or adsorption of one component in/ beside another component.
+Distributive mixing means the distribution or adsorption of one in/ beside another component.

 Dispersive mixing is random and results from the flowing and swirling of the mix.